Gunnika/Gunnika.github.io/content/home/slider.md

 [[item]]
-  title = "Council of Scientific and Industrial Research, NISCAIR" content = "Delivered sessions to the Fiserv employees during the training programme on 'Data Science: Big Data and Deep Learning" align = "center"
+  title = "Council of Scientific and Industrial Research, NISCAIR" content = "Delivered sessions to the Fiserv employees during the training programme on 'Data Science: Big Data and Deep Learning' " align = "center"

   overlay_color = "#727EB4"  # An HTML color value.